Dear colleague,

 An education did that.

-So: I don't regret not taking an openly political stance on the Common Core, nor do I regret continuing to avoid such things in my writing.
+So I don't regret not taking an openly political stance on the Common Core, nor do I regret continuing to avoid such things in my writing.
 There are significant changes I would like to see in our world, and many are definitely in the realm of our bitter, brooding, foreboding politics.
-But in my classroom and in my writing, I don't find that expressing these things overtly is the best way to enact the changes I wish to see.
+But in my classroom and in my writing, I don't find expressing these things overtly is the best way to enact the changes I wish to see.

-Rather, the greatest good I can do with my working life — for my students, my country, my world — is 1) to help my students to master the disciplines I am tasked with teaching them and 2) to help you help yours do the same.
+Rather, the greatest good I can do with my working life — for my students, my country, my world — is 1) to help my students master the disciplines I am tasked with teaching them and 2) to help you help yours do the same.
 By guiding them, expecting them, supporting them to grow their knowledge, strength, and ability (see image below), I am immersed in a profoundly political act, but one whose effects run deeper and endure longer than what passes as political these days.
 As I do this, I try to model for them the ways of being that a flourishing democracy depends on: civility, kindness, open-mindedness, compassion, and what MLK Jr. called “neighbor-love.”

 A good education has an impact that humans fail to measure adequately.
 Its true effects are seen not in academic calendar years or on standardized tests but rather in generations and on cultures.
-The ripples you and I are making, as we enlist our hearts and minds in the mundane-seeming work we do, will reverberate for a thousand years.
+The ripples you and I are making as we enlist our hearts and minds in the mundane-seeming work we do will reverberate for a thousand years.

 Teaching right beside you,